vitoramoretti/cwi-reset-03/README.md

 Here I'll be putting all the relevant codes developed during the "RESET" program.
 It's mainly for personal record and for the program instructors to have access to the codes.

-# Class 1:
+# Class 1 - "Git, Java Básico e configuração da máquina"
-## October 2nd - "Git, Java Básico e configuração da máquina"
+<strong>.
+October 2nd </strong>

 - Group exercise for getting to know each other
 - Git config